meliao/osdc_support/griffin.rst

 What is OSDC Griffin?
 -----------------------

-OSDC Griffin is our newest compute resource named after the Chicago Architect Marion Mahony Griffin.
+OSDC Griffin is named after the Chicago Architect Marion Mahony Griffin.
 It is an OpenStack cluster utilizing ephemeral storage in VMs with access to a separate S3-compatible storage system for persistent data storage.
 OSDC Griffin has 610 cores, 2391 GiB of RAM, and
 369664 GiB of VM/ephemeral storage.
 Allocations to all users and projects are given at the "tenant" level.